NuttyCoder/NuttyCoder/README.md

 - 👋 Hi, I’m @NuttyCoder
-- 👀 I’m interested in Computer Programming Development the wonders of Artifical Intelligence
+- 👀 Computer Programming Development the wonders of Artifical Intelligence
-- 🌱 I enjoy learning new languages.
+- 🌱 Innovation is the future!
-- 💞️ I’m looking to collaborate on AI and working robotics programs.
+- 💞️ Collaborate on AI and working robotics programs.
 - 📫 How to reach me nuttycoders@gmail.com
 - I'm interested in making new connections and continuous learning.